 Back to the legal question.

 In Orleans Parish, it’s legal to keep chickens, but not roosters.
 Some people inadvertently end up with roosters by buying unsorted chicks (sorting is the process of determining if the chicks will be hens or roosters).
 If you find yourself with a surprise rooster, find it a new home in a rural area that doesn’t limit what types of fowl can be kept on property.

-So, are you raising backyard chickens on the WB?
+So, are you raising backyard chickens?
 Are they fun?
 Are they hard to take care of?
 Can we get some fresh eggs? 🙂